rsdoiel/rsdoiel.github.io/blog/2017/12/10/harvesting-my-gists-from-github.md

 The gist harvest process was developed against Github's v3 API (see developer.github.com).

-In the following examples `$USER` is assumed to hold your Github user id (e.g. rsdoiel for https://github.com/rsdoiel).
+In the following examples "USER" is assumed to hold your Github user id (e.g. rsdoiel for https://github.com/rsdoiel).

 ## Getting my basic profile